 The best option here is to check out travel planning sites like BootsNAll, or simply Google “best vacations under [insert your budget here]”.
 This can be a great way to get ideas for budget-friendly trips that look interesting to you.
 Just be sure you account for travel fees to get to the location based on where you live.
 An east coast vacation spot might be cheap to stay in, but if you’re in California, it won’t be cheap to get to!

 2. Plan For The Big Expenses

 Once you select a destination, get a rough idea of the types of transportation and accommodation costs you can expect.
-You can search for vacation packages from Travelocity, Costco Travel, or AAA Vacations.
+You can search for vacation packages from Travelocity or Costco Travel.
 These will help you get a general idea as to what you want from your vacation.
 Get a feel for how much you can expect to spend on flights, lodging, and transportation.

 3. Add The Little Things

 Once you’ve written down the approximate costs of your major vacation expenses, take the time to look at all the smaller things you’ll need to spend money on.
 This could include, but isn’t necessarily limited to:

 - Meals, both prepared on site and dining out

 - Administrative costs (passports, visas, etc.)